MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-configure-controls.md

 ---
-title: Add and configure a canvas-app control | Microsoft Docs
+title: Add and configure controls in canvas apps
 description: Step-by-step instructions for adding and configuring canvas-app controls directly, from the toolbar, in the Properties tab, or in the formula bar.
 author: tapanm-msft
 manager: kvivek